History of education: Central and Eastern Europe

-In Central Europe, the 17th century scientist and educator John Amos Comenius promulgated a reformed system of universal education that was widely used in Europe.
+In Central Europe, the 17th-century scientist and educator John Amos Comenius promulgated a reformed system of universal education that was widely used in Europe.

 Its growth resulted in increased government interest in education.
-In the 1760s, for instance, Ivan Betskoy was appointed by the Russian Tsarina, Catherine II, as educational advisor.
+In the 1760s, for instance, Ivan Betskoy was appointed by the Russian Tsarina, Catherine II, as an educational advisor.
 He proposed to educate young Russians of both sexes in state boarding schools, aimed at creating "a new race of men".
-Betskoy set forth a number of arguments for general education of children rather than specialized one: "in regenerating our subjects by an education founded on these principles, we will create... new citizens."
+Betskoy set forth some arguments for general education of children rather than specialized one: "In regenerating our subjects by an education founded on these principles, we will create... new citizens."
 Some of his ideas were implemented in the Smolny Institute that he established for noble girls in Saint Petersburg.

-Poland established in 1773 of a Commission of National Education (Polish: Komisja Edukacji Narodowej, Lithuanian: Nacionaline Edukacine Komisija).
+Poland was established in 1773 by a Commission of National Education (Polish: Komisja Edukacji Narodowej, Lithuanian: Nacionaline Edukacine Komisija).
 The commission functioned as the first government Ministry of Education in a European country.

 Universities

-By the 18th century, universities published academic journals; by the 19th century, the German and the French university models were established.
-The French established the Ecole Polytechnique in 1794 by the mathematician Gaspard Monge during the French Revolution, and it became a military academy under Napoleon I in 1804.
-The German university — the Humboldtian model — established by Wilhelm von Humboldt was based upon Friedrich Schleiermacher's liberal ideas about the importance of seminars, and laboratories.
-In the 19th and 20th centuries, the universities concentrated upon science, and served an upper class clientele.
+By the 18th century, universities published academic journals; by the 19th century, the German and French university models were established.
+The French established the Ecole Polytechnique in 1794 under the mathematician Gaspard Monge during the French Revolution, and it became a military academy under Napoleon I in 1804.
+The German university — the Humboldtian model — was established by Wilhelm von Humboldt and was based upon Friedrich Schleiermacher's liberal ideas about the importance of seminars and laboratories.
+In the 19th and 20th centuries, universities concentrated on science and served an upper-class clientele.
 Science, mathematics, theology, philosophy, and ancient history comprised the typical curriculum.

-Increasing academic interest in education led to analysis of teaching methods and in the 1770s the establishment of the first chair of pedagogy at the University of Halle in Germany.
+Increasing academic interest in education led to the analysis of teaching methods and in the 1770s the establishment of the first chair of pedagogy at the University of Halle in Germany.
 Contributions to the study of education elsewhere in Europe included the work of Johann Heinrich Pestalozzi in Switzerland and Joseph Lancaster in Britain.

 In 1884, a groundbreaking education conference was held in London at the International Health Exhibition, attracting specialists from all over Europe.